scozv/tango/Home.md

 // X.func1() is not accessible outside.</code></pre>

-This coding way is inspired by _The constructor pattern defines instance properties, whereas the prototype pattern defines methods and shared properties._ (see ref book _js00_ page 197)
+This coding way is inspired by _The constructor pattern defines instance properties, whereas the prototype pattern defines methods and shared properties._ (see ref book [[js00 | Home#references]] page 197)

 ## Instance and Static
 All classes named by Capital letter initilized, no matter public or nested private.